Cause of tillers

 These studies were conducted at a low plant population – about half that would normally be found on soils of that level of fertility – to stimulate the formation of large, healthy tillers.
 The small, shaded tillers without ears that normally develop under a full stand in normal field conditions will probably have little influence on the main plant.
 If there is a slight influence on grain yield, it would most likely be in the positive direction.

-The only time when tillers might hurt yields under normal conditions are if the weather becomes exceptionally dry after a favorable spring.
+The only time when tillers might hurt yields under normal conditions are if the weather becomes exceptionally dry after a favourable spring.
 Such a condition could give rise to extensive tillering and a great many leaves which might then provide too much transpiration and deplete water early in the season that would be needed later to completely fill out the kernels.

 Under low plant populations, tillers may be large and numerous, but they will not deplete the main stalk of nutrients needed to fill the grain.